AntoineJT/jasc/README.md

 ## Modifying this software

-If you modify my software, please fork it.
-It will indicate to me that this is useful and is not a random project on my GitHub account.
+If you want to modify my software, please fork it.
+It will show me that this is useful and not a random project on my GitHub account.

 ## License